kligvasser/SinGAN/README.md

-# SinGAN: Learning a Generative Model from a Single Natural Image
+# SinGAN
-This is an unofficial implementation of SinGAN from someone who's been sitting right next to SinGAN's creators for almost five years.
+This is an unofficial implementation of SinGAN from someone who's been sitting right next to SinGAN's creator for almost five years.

 <p align="center">
   <img width="992" height="372" src="/figures/sampled.png">
 </p>

 Please refer the project's [page](https://tamarott.github.io/SinGAN.htm) for more details.

 ## Citation